mrbmc/mrbmc.github.io/src/portfolio.md

 	collection: collections.talk,
 	count:3,
 	id: "talk",
-	class: "full-grid",
+	class: "",
 	heading: "Talks",
-	description: "A great way to learn is to share what you think you know." %}
+	summary: "A great way to learn is to share what you think you know." %}

 ----